 The School of Nursing adheres to the following grading scale for all nursing courses:

 ||Good - 3 Quality Points per Semester

 If a student’s work is of passing quality but cannot be completed during the regular semester due to circumstances beyond the student’s control, the instructor issues a grade of “I” (Incomplete).
 The student should initiate the Removal of Incomplete/Change of Grade form by contacting the professor in whose course the student received an “Incomplete.”
 The student must arrange with the professor to complete the work in a timely manner so that the “I” may be removed from the student’s record before the last day of registration in the semester following the one in which the “I” was given.
 See University Calendar for dates.
 If the appropriate coursework is not completed and the Removal of Incomplete/Change of Grade form not submitted within the time frame for change, the “I” becomes an “F”.

 A student may challenge a grade under the following conditions: 1) lack of clarity regarding the grading policies in the syllabus or 2) evidence of grade miscalculation.

-The student must submit a Grade Challenge Form (available in the program, school, dean, and academic affairs offices) within thirty (30) days of the start of the semester that proceeds the semester in which the grade was earned.
+The student must submit a Grade Challenge Form (also available in the program, school, dean, and academic affairs offices and myDU) within thirty (30) days of the start of the semester that proceeds the semester in which the grade was earned.
 For summer sessions, the students are held to the same time period for the following semester.